Getting your ex back is hard. But it's even harder without a plan.

 Hey (name], I respect your decision to not respond to me.
 However, I'm left confused and would appreciate it if you could share more.
 I don’t know how you feel about me and I understand if you don't want to tell me, but I would deeply appreciate it if you would.
 Hard to forget about our 6-hour phone call marathon ;) Anyway, I hope you're doing well and wish you the best.

 The Best Relationship Advice For You: Want guaranteed results?
 Click here to chat with a relationship coach.
 We have a team of highly trained relationship coaches who get you, get your situation, and help you accomplish what you want.
 They help you through complicated and difficult love situations like deciphering mixed signals, getting over a breakup, or anything else you're worried about.
 You immediately connect with a coach on text or over the phone in minutes.
 Just click here to start.

 During the No Contact Period, you should avoid initiating any sort of contact with your ex.
 No calling, texting, Snapchatting, Facebooking, Instagramming, etc. You may be tempted to text or call in the middle of the night when you’re feeling alone and vulnerable.
-Or if you have a bad habit of drunk texting and you had a few too many drink.
+Or if you have a bad habit of drunk texting and you had a few too many drinks.
 Whatever the case, you must restrain, there's a lot to gain from successfully completing the No Contact period.

 The standard time period for how long the No Contact Period should be is 30 days.
-But This will highly vary depending on your situation
+But this will highly vary depending on your situation

 Doing No Contact provides you time for: